Chloracne / MADISH

 What is chloracne?

-Chloracne is a rare skin condition caused by certain toxic chemicals, including the dioxins.
+Chloracne is a rare skin condition caused by certain toxic halogenated aromatic hydrocarbon chemicals, including the dioxins.
 It develops a few months after swallowing, inhaling or touching the responsible agent.

 The name "chloracne" is misleading, because it is not related to acne.
-Rather than overactive sebaceous glands, as occurs in acne, the glands are destroyed and replaced by epidermal cysts.
+A more correct terminology is “MADISH”—Metabolising Aquired Dioxin Induced Skin Hamartomas.
+Rather than overactive sebaceous glands, as occurs in acne, the glands concentrate the responsible chemical and metabolise it extremely slowly.
+This process alters gene expression in the sebaceous glands and changes them from functioning grease-producing glands into the skin cysts (hamartomas) of chloracne.

 President Victor Yushchenko, December 2004 © TIME South Pacific, with permission